jessecui/FoodCrime/readme.md

 | CNN  | Drinks Images  | 0.0701 |
 | CNN  | Outside Photos  | 0.0131 |
 | CNN  | Inside Photos  | 0.0672 |

+Just as equally important for the results are the insights we can derive, such as which store attributes and words are more correlated with neighborhood crime.
+Please check the Results directory for further information.